The weak tracial Rokhlin property for finite group actions on simple C*-algebras

-We remark here that the converse of~\autoref{propsan} does not hold in general.
-In \autoref{exa_blackadar} we give a finite group action on a simple nonunital C*-algebra with the weak tracial Rokhlin property but which does not have the Rokhlin property.

 There are several weaker versions of the tracial Rokhlin property for actions on simple unital C*-algebras.
-In the sequel, we compare them with our definition of the weak tracial Rokhlin property given in \autoref{w.t.R.p}.
-First we recall these definitions for the convenience of the reader.
+In the sequel, we compare them with our definition of the weak tracial Rokhlin property given in Definition~\ref{w.t.R.p}.
+First we recall the following definition for the convenience of the reader.
 (See \cite[Definition~2.2]{GHS} for an equivalent definition.)